 "The CRCSI Facility has been established to expand land resource inventory and environmental monitoring programs throughout Australia and the region" said founding Director Prof Tony Milne.

-investment in Earth Observation satellites
+Earth Observation satellites

 The two reports below examine options for Australian investment in Earth Observation satellites.
 The reports follow the April 2013 release of Australia’s Satellite Utilisation Policy.